raspberrypilearning/mapping-the-weather/worksheet.md

 For greater detail on using JSON and the RESTful API of the Raspberry Pi Weather Station database, you can have a look over the resources - [Fetching the Weather](https://www.raspberrypi.org/learning/fetching-the-weather/) and [Graphing the Weather](https://www.raspberrypi.org/learning/graphing-the-weather/).

+1. This guide is written for a Raspberry Pi, but the code should also work on any computer that has Python3 installed.
+You can find out more about installing Python on differnet types of computer [here](https://wiki.python.org/moin/BeginnersGuide).

 1. Open a new Python shell by clicking on **Menu** > **Programming** > **Python 3 (IDLE)**.
 Then click **File** > **New File** to start a new script.

 1. To begin with you'll need to import a Python module.
 If you haven't installed it yet, you can find details on the [requirements page](https://www.raspberrypi.org/learning/mapping-the-weather/requirements).